Unkorneglosk/hcaptcha/README.md

 Naming scheme has been changed to match the hCaptcha one.
 PublicKey became SiteKey and PrivateKey became SecretKey.

+## Localization
+You can localize the hCaptcha plugin.
+Duplicate locale/fr.php and change the filename according to your locale tag, and edit the definitions to suit your needs.

 ## Requirements
 * A Vanilla forum installation accessible from the web
 * An account on https://hcaptcha.com